JohnEffo/MonoBuild/doc-site/content/getting-started/example/_index.md

     src/Utilities/Class1.cs
     <YES>
   ```
-- As there is no direct dependency between `Site` and `Utilities` we need to create one, create a file in `src/Site/.monobuild.deps`
+- As there is no direct dependency between `Site` and `Utilities` we need to create one, create a file in `src/Site/.monobuild.deps` with the content below:
   ```shell
   ../utilities
   ```
 - Create a file src/Site/.monobuild.ignore
 - Copy the contents below into the file.
   ```shell
   ../utilities/**/*
   ```